iwasnevergivenaname/Front-end-Developer-Interview-Questions/src/answers/javascript-answers.md

   * How can you achieve immutability in your own code?
 * Explain the difference between synchronous and asynchronous functions.
 * What is event loop?
 * What is the difference between call stack and task queue?
+    - a call stack has a Last In, First Out flow, this becomes useful when you want to utilize functions that "remember" previous operations, like the undo option.
+    - a queue has a First In, First Out flow, this functionality is useful for keeping a certain order of information, like pages sent to the printer.
 * What are the differences between variables created using `let`, `var` or `const`?
 * What are the differences between ES6 class and ES5 function constructors?
 * Can you offer a use case for the new arrow `=>` function syntax?
 How does this new syntax differ from other functions?